Learn about the Moderate/

 Include the develoment of the Individualized Induction Plan (IIP) and non-university experiences.
 The District Support Provider and the University Advisor will work in partnership to support the Clear Education Specialist Credential Candidate in the context of field work in the schools and coursework at the university.

-Admission requirements for the M.A include the prerequisite course SPED 527, the GRE results, and at least a 3.0 GPA from credential and undergraduate studies.
-The GRE is a requirement for ALL SPED MA programs.
+Admission requirements for the M.A include the prerequisite course SPED 527 and at least a 3.0 GPA from credential and undergraduate studies.

 For more information on deadlines and how to apply, please visit the Moderate/Severe Master's Admissions page.